Certified Short Course Calendar 2025

 TitleDateLocationPrice

-Fundamentals of Community Engagement and Stakeholder Relations2 – 12 June
+Fundamentals of Community Engagement (Social Impact Management and Stakeholder Relations)9 – 18 September

 2025